 Life settlements are increasingly becoming a preferred means of disposing of unwanted or unneeded life insurance coverage — and offer a much greater return than a surrender, withdrawal, or loan may offer.

-For a free life settlement estimate, fill out our online form.
+For a free life settlement estimate from Sequoia Life Settlements, fill out our online form.
 Answer a few simple questions about yourself and your policy and discover your life insurance policy’s cash value.